ShenghaiWang/SwiftAIAgent/README.md

         - search the top 10 web pages that are about AI Coding practice
         - save the title and url of the webpage to the google sheet.
         """
+    case .tripPlanning:
+        """
+        - Organize a 10-day journey to Japan in December for three people, aiming for a moderate budget.
+        - save it in a markdown file
+        """
     }
 }
 ```